 College isn’t just about studying.
 It’s also about building relationships, trying new things, learning more about yourself, and staying active.
-CCC offers many opportunities for involvement through a wide range of activities like:
+SUNY Corning Community College offers many opportunities for involvement through a wide range of activities like:

 - Being a part of one our clubs or organizations (or start your own!)

-- Joining or attending Student Association, the student voice to CCC.
+- Joining or attending Student Association, the student voice to SUNY Corning Community College.

 - Attending one of our student activities

 - Working out in the fitness center

 - Being a part of the Red Baron Leadership Academy

 - Playing a game in our game room